 By Ming Chang – Cloud Information Security Awareness Americas Lead

-Ariba is part of the SAP Cloud Security Framework.
-Just like other acquired solutions, it runs on a different platform and may require different configurations to keep it secure.
+Ariba just like other acquired solutions, it may require different configurations to keep it secure.

 In Chapter 1 of Security for SAP Cloud Systems, I’ve described how the SAP Cloud Security Framework covers the SAP Core Cloud offering.
 Those solutions that were acquired from Ariba which was acquired in 2012.
 Since that time, a lot has changed to properly integrate Ariba into the SAP Global Security Framework.